NORTH FORK SIPHON PROJECT

 $16.5 Million- Completed in 2019

-This CMGC project included construction of 14,500-ft of 24” thru 48” Welded Steel Pipe, 24” RCP well to waste pipe and electrical ductbank to connect 10 new culinary water wells.
-The work required working in very narrow easements, 5 tunneled crossings of the UPRR & UTA tracks, AV/BO vaults and turnout structures.
+This CMGC project was to install a new water trunkline connecting 10 new well houses along the shore of Utah Lake and included the installation of 14,500-ft of welded steel pipe ranging in size from 24” to 48”.
+The project also included well to waste piping, fiber installation and electrical duct banks.
+The project required working in very narrow easements, and 5 tunneled crossings of the UPRR & UTA tracks, as well as AV/BO vaults and turnout structures.

 EAST LAYTON WATERLINE PROJECT